5 The Best Email Security for the Enterprise

 Even the strongest, military-grade enterprise email security solution can fail to a cyberattack.
 In the last several years, hackers have become incredibly sophisticated and cunning.
 They know their “trade” well.

-Always backup important files to protect them from ransomware, by:
+Back up important files regularly to safeguard them from ransomware by:

 - Keeping backup copies in different locations (kinda like not putting all your eggs in one basket so you don’t break them all if you drop the basket);